surtarso/Python-Study/Desafio Alpha - Stock Alarm/Stock Alarm App/README.md

-# StockAlarm in Python / Django
+# StocksAlarm in Python / Django